 Probably the hardest thing about working in a small nonprofit is that there’s so much to do.
-You have more on your plate than you can ever get done, and the list never ends – more programs to offer, more lives to change, and always, more money to raise.
+You have more on your plate than you can ever get done, and the list never ends.
+There will always be more programs to offer, more lives to change, and more money to raise.

 It’s even more complicated if fundraising is just part of your job and you’re also coordinating volunteers, or running the show.
 That means you have only part of your day to devote to raising money.
 What’s worse, if you don’t have a lot of experience raising money, you can find yourself spending a lot of time being really busy without a lot to show for it.
 If that’s you, don’t worry.
 You can still raise a ton of money for your cause.
 You just need to focus on the right things.

-- Raise money,
+- Raise money

 - Raise awareness

 - Deepen relationships